 If you receive any of the above notices and fail to make the payment demanded, the Council will apply to the local Magistrates' Court for a Summons to be issued against you.
 The issue of a Summons will also result in you incurring additional costs, which will be added to your account when the Summons is issued and must be paid in addition to the outstanding balance of your Council Tax.

-If you have any queries regarding the Summons, or wish to discuss a way to pay, please contact us immediately on 0115 907 1000.
+If you have any queries regarding the Summons, or wish to discuss a way to pay, please contact us immediately.

 Failure to pay the balance demanded in full before the Court hearing date stated on the summons, will result in the Council making an application to the Court for a Liability Order.
 A Liability Order gives Erewash Borough Council the authority to take further enforcement action to recover the arrears.
 The types of action that are available are to instruct Bailiffs to collect the debt, to make deductions from income, to commence insolvency proceedings, to apply for a charge against a property, or to ask the Magistrates to summons you to appear before them to explain your failure to pay, which may result in imprisonment for up to 90 days.